 4. After that, launch the Audible app on your phone and start to play the audiobooks.
 Then the audio will be cast to the Google Home speaker without lag.

-This may be the most time-consuming solution, but it could be the best one as it works for almost all your devices, even if they don't support Google Home app or Bluetooth.
-With this method, what you need to do is uploading your Audible audio books to Google Play Music and then listening to the audios on Google Home through the built in app by using voice commands.
+This may be a time-consuming solution.
+But it could be the best one as it works for almost all your devices, even if they don't support Google Home app or Bluetooth.
+With this method, what you need to do is uploading your Audible audio books to Google Play Music.
+And then listening to the audios on Google Home through the built in app by using voice commands.

 1. Open Google Music Manager from your Mac or Windows.
 If you haven't installed it yet, you should download the program first.